Maggie Smith, scene-stealing actor famed for Harry Potter and 'Downton Abbey,' dies at 89

 However extravagant she may have been on stage or before the cameras, Smith was known to be intensely private.

-Simon Callow, who acted with her in “A Room with a View,” said he ruined their first meeting by spouting compliments.

-“I blurted out various kinds of rubbish about her and she kind of withdrew.
-She doesn’t like that sort of thing very much at all,” Callow said in a film portrait of the actress.
 “She never wanted to talk about acting.
-Acting was something she was terrified to talk about because if she did, it would disappear.”
+Acting was something she was terrified to talk about because if she did, it would disappear," said Simon Callow, who performed with her in “A Room with a View.”

 Smith was made a Dame Commander of the British Empire, the equivalent of a knight, in 1990.